Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-\begin{proof} The problem being local for the \'etale topology on $\cX$ and $\cY$, we reduce to two cases: (a) $f$ is a closed immersion; (b) $f$ is a smooth morphism of schemes.
-Case (a) follows from the distinguished triangle \eqref{e.distO2}.
+\begin{proof} We easily reduce to two cases: (a) $f$ is a closed immersion; (b) $f$ is a smooth morphism of schemes.
+Case (a) follows from the distinguished triangle \eqref{e.distO2} and Proposition \ref{p.fnorm}.
 Case (b) follows from the fact that $Rf^{\N!}\simeq f^{\N*}(d)[2d]$, where $d$ is the relative dimension of $f$. \end{proof}